calvinlfer/Akka-HTTP-Akka-Streams-Akka-Actors-Integration/README.md

 - Visit `localhost:9000/streaming-jokes` to see the Streaming response

 ### Consumption of Streaming SSE JSON with a JavaScript client
-Here is an example of how to consume the EventStream using JavaScript
+Here is an example of how to consume the Stream using JavaScript
 ```javascript
 <!DOCTYPE html>
 <html>